-Our research contributes to advancing the understanding of:
+In general, our research contributes to advancing the understanding of:

-- The economic, environmental and reliability potential of renewable energy, storage, and emissions control technologies –– particularly related to their operational flexibility (e.g. use of different fuels, varying of power output levels), the uncertainty that affects their outcomes, and the implications for the systems where they are integrated.
+- The economic, environmental, and reliability potential of renewable energy, storage, and emissions control technologies –– particularly related to their operational flexibility (e.g. use of different fuels, varying of power output levels), the uncertainty that affects their outcomes, and the implications for the systems where they are integrated.

 Decisions about investments in energy infrastructure and the policies affecting them are hard because these investments have:

 - Uncertain long-term environmental, economic, and reliability outcomes.